king-11/AdventOfCode/2023/README.md

 Advent of Code 2023 🎄 Kotlin Solutions by
 `@king-11` 😊 [Twitter](https://twitter.com/1108King) | [Github](https://github.com/king-11) | [Instagram](https://instagram.com/cryptic_sniper)

-## What is Advent of Code?
-[Advent of Code](http://adventofcode.com) is an online event created by [Eric Wastl](https://twitter.com/ericwastl).
-Each year, starting on Dec 1st, an advent calendar of small programming puzzles are unlocked once a day at midnight (EST/UTC-5).
-Developers of all skill sets are encouraged to solve them in any programming language they choose!

-You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
-Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

-If you'd like to support Advent of Code, you can do so indirectly by helping to [Share](https://adventofcode.com/2020/about) it with others, or directly via [PayPal](https://www.paypal.com/webapps/shoppingcart?flowlogging_id=482758c113636&mfid=1607161233294_482758c113636#/checkout/openButton) or [Coinbase](https://adventofcode.com/2020/support/coinbase).

-Advent of Code is a registered trademark in the United States.

 ## Story

 Something is wrong with global snow production, and you've been selected to take a look.
 The Elves have even given you a map; on it, they've used stars to mark the top fifty locations that are likely to be having problems.